TIMMYG Studios

 • Plays alert tones

-• Shows warning indicator on channel
+• Shows warning on channel

-Vehicle Radio
+Radio Features

-Background Sound FX
+Background Sound Effects

-Nearby 3D Audio (Experimental)
+3D Audio (Experimental)

 If enabled, players nearby someone using a radio will hear real radio traffic, tones, and effects—exactly as the radio user hears them.
 If a radio user is driving an emergency vehicle, their radio traffic will also play near the vehicle when they walk away.
 Additionally, if you transmit while on scene with other units on your frequency, you'll hear yourself—this is intentional for realism.